 i.
 This portion is important because the priesthood that will eventually come from the family of Aaron will be passed down to his descendants.
 Therefore, it was important to know exactly who his descendants were.

 b.
-The sons of Korah (cousins to Moses and Aaron; their father Korah was Moses’ uncle) will also play part in a significant event before Israel reaches the Promised Land (Numbers 16).
+The sons of Korah: These were related to Moses and Aaron; their father Korah was a cousin to Moses.
+The sons of Korah will also play part in a significant event before Israel reached the land of Canaan (Numbers 16).

 4. (28-30) Moses objects again.